sulimanbenhalim/isend-laravel/README.md

 composer require isend/laravel
 ```

 The package will automatically register itself using Laravel's package discovery.
-If you're using Laravel < 5.5, you'll need to register the service provider manually.

 ## Configuration